The School curriculum is designed around our school ethos:

 - The ability to swim at least 25 metres before the end of Year 6 and knowledge of how to remain safe in and around water.

 Religious Education has a unique place as a subject in the school curriculum.
 It is part of the required curriculum for all children but, it is the only one that is decided locally.
-Therefore, Slimbridge School follows the Gloucestershire Agreed Syllabus.
+Therefore, Slimbridge School follows the Gloucestershire Agreed Syllabus for 2017.
 This covers two aspects: ‘Learning about religion’ and ‘Learning from religion’.
 The key aim is ….’to engage pupils with key questions arising from the study of religion so as to promote spiritual, moral, social and cultural development.’
 The children will develop a knowledge and understanding of Christianity and other principle world religions, other religious traditions and world views.
 The essential characteristics of religiously literate pupils are:

 - An outstanding level of religious understanding and knowledge